UnixLudi0/HippieGarland/README.md

 # HippieGarland
-My personal ricing of Hyprland aka dotfiles
+My personal ricing of Hyprland as known as dotfiles.
+This dotfiles aims to bring optimization, integration, candy-eye to your desktop and Hyprland

 ## Applications
 | Application Type         | Application Realization     |